wmo-im/wis2box-training/documentation/docs/practical-sessions/wis2box-introduction.md

 !!! note
     This command is equivalent to `docker exec -it wis2box-management /bin/bash`, meaning that you have entered an interactive shell inside the **wis2box-management** container.

-Run the following command to ingest some additional data for Malawi :
+Run the following command to ingest some additional data for Malawi:
 ```bash
 wis2box data ingest -th mwi.mwi_met_centre.data.core.weather.surface-based-observations.synop -p /data/wis2box/observations/malawi-new-data/
 ```

-After the data ingestion ran successfully, you should be able to view new messages that have been published on your wis2box-broker in MQTT Explorer.
+After the data ingestion ran successfully, you should be able to view new messages that have been published on your wis2box broker in MQTT Explorer.

 !!! question
     What is the topic used to publish notifications for new data?
 How many WIS2 data notifications have been published?

 !!! question "download data"
     What is the URL that allows you to download the published data in BUFR-format?
-    Copy-paste the URL in your browser to verify you can download the corresponding .bufr4 file.
+    Copy and paste the URL in your browser to verify you can download the corresponding `.bufr4` file.

-Go back to your browser and visit the wis2box-UI.
+Go back to your browser and visit the wis2box UI.

 !!! question "review new data"
     Find the stations for which you ingested new data and verify new data is available.